vmware/pyvmomi/docs/vim/vm/Capability.rst

        Indicates whether a monitor type change is supported while this virtual machine is in the poweredOn state. seSparseDiskSupported (`bool`_):

-       Indicates whether this virtual machine supports the Flex-SE (space-efficent, sparse) format for virtual disks. nestedHVSupported (`bool`_):
+       Indicates whether this virtual machine supports the Flex-SE (space-efficient, sparse) format for virtual disks. nestedHVSupported (`bool`_):

        Indicates whether this virtual machine supports nested hardware-assisted virtualization.